tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 6.6.1 Linking raw input terms, Tests, and outputs in a workflow (non-normative)

-A Test execution framework (or “runner”) typically needs to accomplish the following steps between raw input data, a Test `Implementation`, and handling output from a Test:
+A Test execution framework (or “runner”) typically needs to accomplish the following steps between raw input data, a Test implementation, and handling output from a Test:

 1. **Pick a Use Case and its associated Policies**
    - Determine which `Use Case` is being addressed, and which `Policies` are relevant to that `Use Case`.